Consensus Complementarity Control for Multi-Contact MPC: Robot Arm Manipulation

 In this section, we demonstrate the effectiveness of our method on multiple robot arm manipulation tasks.
 In addition to that, we show that C3 can reliably be used as a high-level, real-time controller for multi-contact manipulation tasks that require high-speed reasoning about contact events.
 For these tasks, our goal is moving one or more rigid spheres along a desired trajectory using a Franka Emika Panda Arm with a spherical end-effector (Figure \ref{franka_ball_hw}).
 We note that the tasks involve multi-contact interaction between the arm and sphere(s).
 The robot has to decide on which side/location to make contact, and, in the multi-sphere case, which sphere to touch.
 Similar to the finger gaiting task in Section \ref{sec:examples_low}, and in contrast with comparatively simpler planar pushing tasks, these sphere-rolling problems require constantly making and breaking contact to reposition the hand.
 In addition to that the spheres are quite rigid, and they roll with very little dissipation.
 Hence it is critical for the controller to make rapid decisions to prevent them from escaping.

-Towards this goal, we use the control architecture in Figure \ref{C3_high_level_fig}.
-In this scheme, C3 block acts as a high-level controller and provides the desired state, contact force pair as proposed in Algorithm \ref{algortihm_high_level} (often times via using a simplified model of the robot).
-Then, a low-level impedance controller tracks these desired values.
+Towards this goal, we use the control architecture in Figure \ref{C3_high_level_fig}. \rev{In this scheme, C3 acts as a high-level controller and provides the desired state, contact force pair as proposed in Algorithm \ref{algortihm_high_level} (we note that one can choose to use simplified models if the model is high dimensional).} Then, a low-level impedance controller tracks these desired values.
 Please check the Appendix for details on Algorithm \ref{algortihm_high_level}, the simplified model and the impedance control scheme.

 Both C3 and the impedance controller were implemented using the Drake toolbox \cite{drake}, and simulations were performed in Drake environment.
 OSQP \cite{osqp} is used to solve quadratic programs and Gurobi \cite{Gurobi} is used for mixed integer programs.
 The experiments are done on a desktop computer with the processor Intel \emph{i7-11800H} and \emph{16GB RAM}.
 Reported run-times include all steps in the algorithm.